dansoft-ch/karoo-custom-mapstyle/README.md

 1. Copy the `icons-dan` folder and the `offline_v14.xml` file to the root directory of your Karoo device.

+> [!WARNING]
-> ⚠️ **Note:** Some Karoo software updates may require a different filename for the style XML file.
+> Some Karoo software updates may require a different filename for the style XML file.
 > After copying the file, make sure to **rename it according to your Karoo software version**.
 > For example:
 > - Software version **14** → `offline_v14.xml`